 Workshop of the future is the extensive practice of hands-on education.
 A virtual-cum-physical lab helps students to bridge the gap between theory and practice.
 Engineering students identify real-world problems and use the advanced 3D software in the virtual labs to devise, design, produce and test real-life products.
 While in the physical facility, students build and test the object conceived in the virtual lab.
 It brings students in contact with different physical tools such as mills, saws, lathes, and CNC systems.
 Students also get trained in CAD and CAM software which are essential to design end-to-end components.

 Institute of Inclusive Innovation

 We at BMU provide students with an opportunity to work at industry—promoted Centres of Excellence.
 Students will be exposed to the latest technologies thriving in the industry and work processes.
-A closed quarter interaction between students and practitioners from the industry will also be conducted on a frequent basis.
-There are labs that have been founded in partnerships with Siemens, Shell, Intel, Texas Instruments and DSIR.
+A closed quarter interaction between students and practitioners from the industry will also be conducted frequently.
+Some labs have been founded in partnerships with Siemens, Shell, Intel, Texas Instruments, and DSIR.

 Group-based learning helps to develop collaborative skills in students.
-When students operate in small teams, it leads to a better understanding of people and problem at hand.
-Students who will lead the future must develop such soft-skills and learn to operate with people from diverse backgrounds.
+When students operate in small teams, it leads to a better understanding of people and the problems at hand.
+Students who will lead the future must develop such soft skills and learn to operate with people from diverse backgrounds.